MILL-LX/CritterConnect-2/README.md

 - **HardwareSerial**: For using hardware serial ports to communicate with modules like the GPS.
 - **Wire**: For I2C communication, if any sensors or modules require it.
 - **Stepper**: For controlling the motor via a stepper driver.
+- **TB6612**: For controlling the motor through the Adafruit TB6612 Motor Driver.

 You can install these libraries directly through the Arduino IDE Library Manager by going to **Sketch > Include Library > Manage Libraries...**, and then searching for the library by name.